 Step 5: Check your data and submit the online application.
 When you log in again you will see your application status in ‘Applied’ category.

 The exam pattern and syllabus of a test help the students to plan their exam strategy in advance.
-Given below are the detailed information on the exam pattern and syllabus for Cognitive Science Joint Entrance Test 2018.
+Given below are the detailed information on the exam pattern and syllabus is based on the last year information as for this year we didn’t get any updates.
+So, students are advised to use this information as reference only.

 Exam Pattern- The test is divided into two parts.
 Part I is a multiple choice aptitude test.
 Part II has two sections: